auth0/Lock.swift/README.md

 ## Install

-The Lock pod is available through [CocoaPods](http://cocoapods.org).
+The Lock is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "Lock", "~> 1.6"